-The 16 animals translocated from Elk Island National Park in 2017 adapted quickly to Banff's mountain environment, and remained healthy growing to ~80 animals during the 5-year project.
+The 16 animals translocated from Elk Island National Park in 2017 adapted quickly to Banff's mountain environment and remained healthy growing to ~80 animals during the five-year project.
 The robust growth rate suggests the population could reach a point in the next 10 years where extinction from random catastrophic events (e.g., disease outbreaks or extreme weather events) or genetic drift is improbable.
 This is a significant accomplishment given plains bison occur in only five other isolated wild subpopulations, currently occupy less than 0.5% of their original range in North America, and are rarely subject to natural selection.
 Banff National Park, with its full suite of native large carnivores, represents a unique and rare opportunity where this can still happen.

-The five-year bison reintroduction pilot set a strong foundation of knowledge and practice to support long-term feasibility.
-With these positive findings, it is recommended bison remain on the landscape in the area in a controlled and measured form.
+The five-year bison reintroduction pilot sets a strong foundation of knowledge and practice to support long-term feasibility.
+Many of the initial concerns expressed by stakeholders have been addressed.
+These positive findings and trends support a future where bison remain on the landscape within a controlled and measured form.